 People sometimes seek a therapist and want to know if they can help them to deal with specific issues.
-Throughout my career as a therapist, there are a number of issues that I have developed expertise, training and experience in working with clients to address.
+Throughout my career as a therapist, there are a number of issues that I have developed expertise in working with clients to address.
 Some of these are:

-Many things have changed for gay men today, but they still face unique challenges in their lives.
-Coming out, dealing with shame and guilt, and understanding the impact of internalized homophobia, are all things gay men experience.
-Gay men may have to deal with challenges in feeling good about themselves and their lives, and establishing the kinds of relationships they would like to have.
+Many things have changed for the LGBT community today, but they still face unique challenges in their lives.
+Coming out, dealing with shame and guilt, and understanding the impact of internalized homophobia, are all things they experience.
+LGBT people may have to deal with challenges in feeling good about themselves and their lives, and establishing the kinds of relationships they would like to have.

 Childhood Sexual Abuse of Men

 As a Child and Family Therapist, I worked extensively with boys who had been sexually abused.
 I helped them to understand that it was not their fault, and that they were not responsible for what happened.
 This work helped me to understand the impact that men carry forward into their lives having been sexually abused as children.
 Sexuality, trust, relationships and self-worth, are all impacted by the experience of having been abused.
 This can be especially difficult for men, who are socialized not to be victims.

 Men who have been sexually abused face distinct challenges.
 They typically wonder if the abuse impacted their sexual orientation, and if they are gay, they may wonder if they were chosen because their abuser somehow knew they were gay.
 Through therapy, I have helped many men work through these issues and others that come from being victimized as children.
 I was a designated therapist for the Cornwall Inquiry into Sexual Abuse, and provided counselling to victims from that Inquiry.

 The face of HIV/AIDS has changed as knowledge and treatment has developed.
 People who live with HIV still face issues of stigma, fear, shame and guilt, as well as depression.
 Being HIV-Positive remains a challenge for those infected and affected.